openjournals/joss/docs/editing.md

 In most cases, the TEiC will ask one or more editors to edit a submission (e.g. `@editor1, @editor 2 - would one of you be willing to edit this submission for JOSS`).
 If the editor doesn't respond within ~3 working days, the TEiC may assign the paper to the editor regardless.

 Editors may also be invited to edit over email when an TEiC runs the command `@editorialbot invite @editor1 as editor`.

 ### Finding reviewers

 At this point, the handling editor's job is to identify reviewers who have sufficient expertise in the field of software and in the field of the submission.
 JOSS papers have to have a minimum of two reviewers per submission, except for papers that have previously been peer-reviewed via rOpenSci.
-In some cases, the editor also might want to formally add themself as one of the reviewers.
+In some cases, the editor also might want to formally add themselves as one of the reviewers.
 If the editor feels particularly unsure of the submission, a third (or fourth) reviewer can be recruited.

 To recruit reviewers, the handling editor can mention them in the `PRE-REVIEW` issue with their GitHub handle, ping them on Twitter, or email them.
 After expressing initial interest, candidate reviewers may need a longer explanation via email.
 See sample reviewer invitation email, below.